 Let’s get started.

 This is the post that kicked off the series.
 In it we discussed Benjamin Franklin’s goal of moral perfection and how he set about attaining it through living his 13 virtues.
 Franklin, a printer, had a small book of charts made up that allowed him to keep track of his progress in living the virtues.
-You can get your own Benjamin Franklin virtue chart here.
+You can get your own Benjamin Franklin virtue chart and journal here.

 Ben admitted that he was never able to live the virtues perfectly, but felt he had become a better and happier man for having made the attempt.

 Eat not to dullness; drink not to elevation.

 Franklin began his list of virtues with temperance because it was the virtue that would develop the self-discipline necessary to adhere to the other 12 virtues.
 Temperance calls for a man to avoid overindulgence in food or drink.
 By conquering your primal urges for food and drink, you’ll have the confidence to start making improvements in other areas of your life.

 Speak not but what may benefit others or yourself; Avoid trifling Conversation.